Goro Majima: Yakuza 5 (2012)

+Yakuza 0 (2015)

 The prequel Yakuza 0 provides additional backstory for Majima, presenting a different and much more controlled version of the character years prior to his first appearance.
 It is revealed that he was thrown out of the Shimano Family for attempting to aid his sworn brother Saejima in an attack on the Ueno Seiwa Clan, which landed the latter in prison with the death penalty.
 Majima was tortured for a year and his left eye gouged out, after which he was handed over to Shimano's sworn brother Tsukasa Sagawa in the Omi Alliance.
 Sagawa forces Majima to manage the Cabaret Grand in Sotenbori, Osaka, where he is nicknamed by the locals the "Lord of the Night" due to his managerial acumen and proven success in turning the club's fortunes around.
-Wishing to return to his yakuza roots, Majima gets the opportunity to make a comeback by killing a woman known as Makoto Makimura.
+Wishing to return to his yakuza roots, Majima gets the opportunity to make a comeback by killing a blind masseuse known as Makoto Makimura.
 However, he accidentally bonds with Makimura and is unable to kill her.
 Working to protect her, he learns that Makimura is caught up in the dispute for the "Empty Lot," a piece of real estate in Kamurocho sought by members of the Tojo Clan and Omi Alliance for its importance in a hugely valuable real estate deal.
 Majima manages to protect Makimura and rejoins the Shimano Family, but he distances himself from her as he returns to his yakuza life, hoping Makimura enjoys a peaceful life instead.
-Additionally, Majima decides to develop his infamous sadomasochistic persona based on the many eccentric men he encountered in his quest, to rise above the world that mistreated him and meets Kiryu for the first time at the end of the game.

-Majima later reunites with Makimura in the remake of Yakuza 2, where Makimura has formed a family.
-During a conflict within the Tojo Clan, Majima decides to leave the Tojo, and creates his construction company, Majima Construction, taking over Purgatory and beginning work on Kamurocho Hills.

-Majima also appears in Yakuza 6: The Song of Life as a minor character, and reappears as a major character and summonable ally alongside Saejima in Yakuza: Like a Dragon.
+Yakuza 6: The Song of Life (2016)

+In Yakuza 6: The Song of Life, Majima plays a minor role in the story.
+Following the events of Yakuza 5, when a fire breaks out in Little Asia and destroys it, Majima and Daigo are arrested by the police on suspicion of having orchestrated the event.
+In 2017, Majima, alongside Saejima and Daigo, are released from prison after Kiryu made a deal with an unnamed politician in exchange for his silence in the Onomichi scandal, as well as his service to the Daidoji faction.
+The three of them, unaware of Kiryu's survival, proceeds to carry out his will and forms a partnership with the Yomei Alliance in Hiroshima.